stack-spot/stackspot-intellij-extension/README.md

 ## **Documentation**

-See StackSpot's documentation to learn more about the IntelliJ plugin:
+See StackSpot's documentation to learn more about IntelliJ's plugin:
 - [**IntelliJ**](https://docs.stackspot.com.br/docs/extensions-for-ide/intellij/)

 ## **Contributing**

 Check out our [**Contributing Guide**](https://github.com/stack-spot/stackspot-intellij-extension/blob/main/CONTRIBUTING.md) to learn about our development process, how to suggest bug fixes and improvements.

-Check out other guides:
+See other guides:

 - [**Security**](https://github.com/stack-spot/stackspot-intellij-extension/blob/main/SECURITY.md)

 - [**Developer Guide**](https://github.com/stack-spot/stackspot-intellij-extension/blob/main/DEVELOPER_GUIDE.md)

 ## **Code of Conduct**

 Please follow the [**Code of Conduct**](https://github.com/stack-spot/stackspot-intellij-extension/blob/main/CODE_OF_CONDUCT.md) in all your interactions with our project.

 ## **License**

 [**Apache License 2.0**](https://github.com/stack-spot/stackspot-intellij-extension/blob/main/LICENSE).

 ## **Other information**